These Drop Biscuits are extra soft, buttery, and tender, with a classic buttermilk flavor. You only need 5 ingredients to make them!

 Specifically, I wanted to see if I could get a bit more butter in there and make them extra soft and tender and rich.

 Thanksgiving has been on my brain, after all.
 And I consider biscuits to be absolutely essential for the holiday table.
+Or for a comfort food meal with Buttermilk Fried Chicken or Oven BBQ Pork Spare Ribs and Coleslaw.

 After several rounds of testing, these biscuits are the softest and most deliciously buttery version yet.